aryanc193/aryanc193/README.md

 </h1>
 <h4>

-- I’m a Final Year college student, in the computer science
+- I’m a Final Year college student (computer science)
 - I'm currently learning WEBDEV and APP DEV
 - I’m looking for oppurtunities to grow in WEBDEV & APP DEV as a full-stack developer.
 - How to reach me: